Terminus-Project/Terminus-Bot/README.md

 * SEEN - Check when the given user was last seen speaking on IRC.

+### SoFurry

+Retrieve submission information and other data from sofurry.com.

 ### Source

 Provides a link to the bot's home page.